-If you’re starting to look into a vacation in Costa Rica, finding out which airport you should fly into is one of the first steps in planning your Costa Rica trip.
-In this guide, you will learn about the two main international airports in Costa Rica and which one you should fly into.
+Finding out which airport you should fly into is one of the first steps in planning your Costa Rica trip.
+In this guide, you will learn about the two main international Costa Rica airports and which one you should fly into.

 Costa Rica COVID Entry Requirements

-Due to the COVID-19 pandemic, there are now entry requirements for every tourist who enter Costa Rica by land and air.
+Due to the COVID-19 pandemic, there are now entry requirements for every tourist.

 The airport code for San Jose International Airport is SJO.
 The airport code for Liberia International Airport is LIR.